 Why do people murder, hurt children, and cause destruction?
 Some say they have a mental illness.
-I believe they have a depraved soul that is controlled by evil.
+I believe they have a depraved soul, which is controlled by evil intentions.
 So, what is evil?
-According to Webster, the term evil means morally bad or wrong; wicked; depraved (corrupt; perverted); causing pain or trouble; harmful; injurious.
-There is not a human soul that has not been damaged by evil.
+According to Webster, the term evil means bad; wicked; depraved (corrupt; perverted), and causing pain or trouble.
+There isn’t a human being that is not damaged by evil.
 Evil is all around us, and it is bent on destruction, especially vulnerable children.

 So what is sin?
-Sin is the breaking of a moral principle defined in the Bible (i.e., Ten Commandments), especially through a willful act of disobedience.
-For example, Deuteronomy 9:18, 1 Kings 16:19, and 1 Samuel 15:23 states that sin is doing evil and that evil is rebellion toward God.
-And, 2 Chronicles 12:14 states, “And he did evil, for he did not set his heart to seek the LORD.”
-Therefore, seeking the Lord God and being in right standing with Him is the only way to overcome evil and the evil done to us.
+Sin is the breaking of a moral principles defined in the Bible, especially through a willful act of disobedience.
+For example, Deuteronomy 9:18, 1 Kings 16:19, and 1 Samuel 15:23 states that sin is doing evil, and that evil is rebellion toward God.
+Also, 2 Chronicles 12:14 states, “And he did evil, for he did not set his heart to seek the LORD.”
+Therefore, seeking the Lord God and being in right standing with Him is the only way to overcome evil, and the evil done to us.

-As humans, we have a spirit, a soul, and a body as described in 1 Thessalonians 5:23.
+As humans, we are comprised of a spirit, soul, and body described in 1 Thessalonians 5:23.
 Also, God created us to be spiritually united with Him and to have a loving relationship with Him.
-A right relationship with God occurs by believing that Jesus Christ, His Son, died on the cross to pay the penalty for our sin, to forgive our sins, and to free us from sins control (See Jn 1:29; 1 Jn 4:15; 1 Pet 1:18-19; Col 1:14; & Gal 5:1).
-When we confess this with our mouth and believe it with our heart, then God the Holy Spirit and His love, life, light, and goodness enter into our souls (See Gal 4:6 & 1 Cor 6:17).
-If you have not made this confession, then do it so you can be right with God (See Rom 10:9-13 & Eph 2:1-10).
+To have a right relationship with God we need to believe that Jesus Christ, His Son, died on the cross to pay the penalty for our sin, so we can be free from sin’s control.
+Also believe Jesus wants to forgive our sins, and destroy the work of the devil in our lives (see John 1:29; 1 John 4:15; 1 Peter 1:18-19; Colossians 1:14; & Galatians 5:1).
+When we confess this with our mouth and believe it with our heart, then God the Holy Spirit and His love, life, light, and goodness enter into our souls (see Gal 4:6 & 1 Cor 6:17).
+If you have not made this confession, then do it so you can be right with God (see Rom 10:9-13 & Eph.
+2:1-10).

-We also need to submit daily, that is, yield our lives to God’s authority and Will.
-His Will is merciful, good, and perfect.
 When we ask for and receive the Spirit of God into our lives and submit to Him, then we can choose to do good and not evil.
 Webster says that to be good is to be meek, patient, doing what is right and fitting, helpful, sacrificing, and morally excellent.
 To be morally excellent is to be virtuous, which is to choose the right actions and thinking and having a good character.
 Only God can transform a depraved soul bent on evil, into a loving, joyful, peaceful, patient, kind, good, gentle, faithful, and self-controlled person.
-For this to happen, we need to be healed of the wounds and hurt in our souls and hearts from the evil done against us, which is why I created my website, please visit hopeforcompletehealing.com to transform the bad memories of the evil done to you and to heal your negative heart issues.
-Also, when we submit to God, the devil will flee from us, see James 4:7 & 8.
+For this to happen, we need to be healed of the wounds and hurt in our souls and hearts from the evil done against us.
+I wrote a short book on complete healing, please begin reading 1–Healing Begins by Transforming Painful Memories to transform the bad memories of the evil done to you and to heal your negative heart issues.
+We also need to submit to God daily, that is, yield our lives to His authority and Will.
+His Will is merciful, good, and perfect.
+When we submit to God, the devil will flee from us, see James 4:7 & 8.